Stefan Vladislav: Foreign policy

 The Bulgarians lost Braničevo and Belgrade to Hungary in the late 1230s, and Hungarian crusaders fought in Bosnia between 1235 and 1241.
 Serbia was never directly attacked by the Hungarians.
 However, the Hungarian crusaders did directly threaten Serbian Hum; they may have even occupied parts of it.
 In 1237, Coloman of Galicia-Lodomeria attacked Hum, but it is unclear whether they attacked Serbian Hum (Eastern), or western Hum, between the Neretva and Cetina rivers, where the Serbs held no territory at the time.
 The northern part, which was held by Vladislav's relative, Toljen II, fell quickly, but Vladislav dispatched an army to regain the region.
 The crusaders were pushed to the border, and Vladislav pursued them as far as the Cetina River, but there were no major encounters.
 After the incident, the Serbs asserted their possession of the Hum region, and Vladislav added "Hum" to his title.

 These events threatened Serbia, which had severed ties with Catholicism and was once again fully Orthodox.
 The marriage alliance between Vladislav and Ivan Asen II may be a result of the Hungarian threat to both of the rulers' countries.
 Some scholars have speculated that Vladislav accepted Bulgarian suzerainty, but this speculation has no evidence to support it, since no contemporary sources say that Vladislav recognized Asen as overlord of Serbia.
 However, Asen likely had the largest influence on the politics of Vladislav.
+Serbia was politically aligned with Bulgaria at the time, since Vladislav was married to Beloslava, the daughter of Ivan Asen II.

 In 1235, Vladislav signed a treaty regarding trading privileges with Giovanni Dandolo, a representative of Ragusa.
 The treaty gave Ragusa trading privileges under the condition that Ragusa would never allow any preparation of rebellion against Serbia on their territory, as Ragusa had helped Radoslav upon his exile.

 Pope Gregory IX's crusade against the Bogumils in Bosnia, who were deemed heretics, did not bring good results.
 Central Bosnia was not conquered, and Bosnian Ban Matej Ninoslav and his nobility retreated to the Republic of Ragusa in 1240.
 In an edict issued by Ninoslav on 22 March 1240, Ninoslav promised to protect the city of Ragusa (Dubrovnik) if Vladislav attacked.
 At the time, Serbian forces in the region of Hum roamed around Dubrovnik.
 The Ragusans may have feared Vladislav due to the earlier disputes with him, or Vladislav may have posed an actual danger to Ragusa.